Armaan231104/distributed-social-network/docs/UserStories.md

 *"As an author, I want to like comments that I can access..."*

+- Implemented via `POST /interactions/like/comment/{comment_id}/`
+- Remote comment likes are sent to the comment author's inbox
-- See Interactions UI docs
+- See INTERACTIONS_UI.md and INTERACTIONS_API.md

 *"As an author, I want to unfriend other authors by unfollowing them..."*

+- Implemented via `DELETE /api/authors/{author_id}/following/{foreign_id}/`
-- See Authors docs
+- See AUTHORS.md

 *"As an author, I want to like entries that I can access..."*

+- Implemented via `POST /interactions/like/entry/{entry_id}/`
+- Remote entry likes are sent to the entry author's inbox
-- See Interactions UI docs
+- See INTERACTIONS_UI.md and INTERACTIONS_API.md

 *"As an author, when someone sends me a public entry I want to see the likes..."*